jodaropi/madgraph-muon-analysis/README.md

-his repository contains a basic analysis of muon–antimuon pair production events generated with MadGraph5_aMC@NLO.
+This repository contains a basic analysis of muon–antimuon pair production events generated with MadGraph5_aMC@NLO.

 The studied process is: